viewstools/docs/README.md

 text Hello World
 ```

-A block is defined by its type, eg, `Block` and configured by its properties,
+A block is defined by its type.
+In the example above we use `Text` type of block
-which we'll call props from now on because it's shorter 😬.
-In the example, the
-prop key we're using is called `text` and it has a value of `Hello world`.

-In Views we use a special notation for the prop keys called camel case, which is
-a fancy way of saying that if you have a prop key reading `background-color`,
-when camel cased, it should be `backgroundColor`. 🐫.
+to render text in the view.

 ### The types of blocks
-In Views we distinguish three types of blocks: Containers, Content and
+In Views, we distinguish three types of blocks: Containers, Content and
 Custom blocks.

 *Container* blocks let you group blocks together.
 They are: